ninaperic/calculator/README.md

 2. From the source section drop-down menu, select the Master Branch
 3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found here: https://ninaperic.github.io/calculator/

 - Cloning project locally